Search

 The average processing time to access Medicaid is between 45 to 90 days.

-What if Your Income Is Too High for Medicaid?
+What If Your Income Is Too High for Medicaid?

 If your income is too high to get you qualified for Medicaid, your child may still qualify for the Children’s Health Insurance Program (CHIP).
 It covers medical and dental care for uninsured children and teens up to age 19.
 CHIP eligibility is different in every state.
 You should check the CHIP requirements that correspond with your resident state.